krankel99/krankel99/README.md

 [LinkedIn](www.linkedin.com/in/kevin-rankel-19b9841b3)
 ## About Me

-I am a Junior at the University of Notre Dame studying Finance and Accounting with a minor in Computing & Digital Technologies.
+I am a Senior at the University of Notre Dame studying Finance and Accounting with a minor in Computing & Digital Technologies.

 ## Education